thomaswilburn/reporting-with-python/readme.rst

 Data Reporting with Python
 ==========================

 This repository contains sample data, homework reading, and data generation scripts for the 2016 Data Reporting with Python (COM499) class at UW.
-For this class, I assume that you've installed Python using the `Miniconda <http://http://conda.pydata.org/miniconda.html>`_ distribution for your operating system, and are using a Bash shell of some kind (on Windows, installing `Git <http://git-scm.com>`_ is a good way to start).
+For this class, we'll be using `PythonAnywhere <http://pythonanywhere.com>`_.
+If you're working from home, the best starter kit is probably to install the `Miniconda <http://http://conda.pydata.org/miniconda.html>`_ distribution for your operating system, and use a Bash shell of some kind (Terminal on a Mac--on Windows, installing `Git <http://git-scm.com>`_ is a good way to start).

 You can install this repo by running the following code::